 Crystal Meth & Stomach and Digestive Issues: How Meth Damages the Stomach

-This often results in meth stomach pain, diarrhea and other digestive issues.
-In addition, meth is known to have a dampening effect on your appetite, causing disruption to your normal digestion process and stalling the manner in which your body processes food when you begin eating again.
+Meth use is known to have a dampening effect on your appetite, causing disruption to your normal digestion process and stalling the manner in which your body processes food when you begin eating again.

 Other known stomach and intestinal issues caused by meth use include: